jim-b/Mikey-Sakke/README.md

 Other implemntators
 -------------------
-If your generally looking at open source Mikey-Sakke implementations, you may also consider:
+If you're generally looking at open source Mikey-Sakke implementations, you may also consider:

   https://securechorus.org